user5423/ProAssignment/README.md

         3) sudo apt-get install nmap
         4) Find the path of the binary in /bin or wherever it is and set the variable nmap.nmapLocation = "binaryFile" to it

+    Otherwise:
+        use "whereis nmap" to find the location of the binary.
+Note the path of the binary might be  /usr/bin/nmap as it was in mine for Kali Linux.
+Therefore the path would have beem nmap.nmapLocation = "/usr/bin/nmap".
+For kali, it only worked when I pointed to "/usr/bin/" and didn't when "/usr/bin/nmap".
+This isn't my fault as this node-nmap module was written poorly.

+## NOTE if the site still doesn't work.

+    1) If the scan reports scan shows an erros, Shut down the server
+    2) Reset reports.json to [] and save
+    3) Try setting the nmap.nmapLocation = "the/folder/containingnmap/" instead of the path to binary i.ea "the/folder/containingnmap/nmapfile"

 ## There are detailed instructions on how to install it at nmap.org

     https://nmap.org/download.html